Colon (rhetoric): Examples

-In the following case of Hebrew poetry, the bolded text represents a bicolon, with a backslash separating individual cola.Judges 15:16: With the jawbone of a donkey / Have I mightly raged: / With the jawbone of a donkey / Have I slain a thousand menThe next example, also from Hebrew poetry, is (in its entirety) a tricolon.Psalm 24:7: Lift up your heads, O gates: / And be lifted up, O ancient doors! / That the King of glory may come in.The lines of the Quran may also be divided into cola.
+In the following case of Hebrew poetry, the bolded text represents a bicolon, with a backslash separating individual cola.Judges 15:16: With the jawbone of a donkey / Have I mightily raged: / With the jawbone of a donkey / Have I slain a thousand menThe next example, also from Hebrew poetry, is (in its entirety) a tricolon.Psalm 24:7: Lift up your heads, O gates: / And be lifted up, O ancient doors! / That the King of glory may come in.The lines of the Quran may also be divided into cola.
 For example, both verses in Quran 2:3–4 can be considered a tricolon:3 who believe in the Hidden / and perform prayer / and of that which We have provided for them do spend, / 4 and who believe in what was sent down to you / and what was sent down before you / and in the world to come place their trust.